laxatzi/blogPostCode/CSS/transitions/transitions.md

 The dropdown will only stay open if we keep hovering over it.

 If we move the mouse diagonally to select a child, the menu will close due to our cursor being off limits.
+This is a headache.
+Let's try to remedy it:

 ```html
 <body>